-Kos is one of the closest Greek islands to mainland Turkey, and its subtle influence can be felt inside Lango’s spa, with ornate lanterns, cobalt-blue Seljuk tiles and a marble hammam.
+Kos is one of the closest Greek islands to mainland Turkey, and its subtle influence can be felt inside Lango’s spa, with cobalt-blue Seljuk tiles and a marble hammam.
 Treatment rooms, a sauna, beauty corner and a fully equipped gym complete the wellness centre.

 Leave room in your suitcase for jars of locally produced honey, olive oil and tomataki (a tomato-based jam) that you’ll inevitably want to smuggle home.

-The hotel isn't accessible for wheelchair users.
+The pool area isn't accessible for wheelchair users.